Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/zookeeper-session-expired.md

 So internally inside clickhouse:
 1) we have a 'zookeeper client' which in practice is a single zookeeper connection (TCP socket), with 2 threads - one serving reads, the seconds serving writes, and some API around.
+2) while everything is ok zookeeper client keeps a single logical 'zookeeper session' (also by sending heartbeats etc).
-2) we may have hundreds of 'users' of that zookeeper client - those are threads that do some housekeeping, serve queries etc.
+3) we may have hundreds of 'users' of that zookeeper client - those are threads that do some housekeeping, serve queries etc.
-3) zookeeper client normally have dozen 'in-flight' requests (asked by different threads).
+4) zookeeper client normally have dozen 'in-flight' requests (asked by different threads).
 And if something bad happens with that
 (disconnect, some issue with zookeeper server, some other failure), zookeeper client needs to re-establish the connection and switch to the new session so all those 'in-flight' requests will be terminated with a 'session expired' exception.

+> **Q. That problem happens very often (all the time, every X minutes / hours / days).**

 Sometimes the real issue can be visible somewhere close to the first 'session expired' exception in the log. (i.e. zookeeper client thread can know & print to logs the real reason, while all 'user' threads just get 'session expired').

+Also zookeeper logs may ofter have a clue to that was the real problem.

 Known issues which can lead to session termination by zookeeper:
 1) connectivity / network issues.